Steve's Second Law Of Photography

 BIRDSCHINCOTEAGUEPHOTOGRAPHYPORTRAIT

-I have come up with two rules for photography.
-I previously touched on Steve's Rule #1: It's All About The Light (and controlling it).
+I have come up with two rules for photography that I live by.
+I previously touched on Rule #1: It’s all about the light (and controlling it).